Class Name

 - When an application creates an object, the application uses the

-of the object.
-(For some target resources that do not have a separate
+Nameof the object.
+(For some target resources that do not have a separate internal identifier, this might also change theUid.
+However, the application would never attempt to change theUiddirectly.)

 be equivalent.
 If a target resource does not support a separate, internal